 One45 features two buildings on a shared physical footprint and with a shared ideological goal – providing high-quality housing for renters at a variety of income levels.
 The architects and design team are taking special care to integrate the buildings so that all residents can enjoy amenities and common areas in each location.

-One45 will include units of affordable housing set aside for residents of the local community.
+One45 will include units of permanently affordable housing set aside for residents of the local community.
 This specification ensures that there are units set aside for existing Harlem residents.
 We will work to connect individuals and families in Harlem with affordable and high-quality housing opportunities in their neighborhood.

 Harlem – which is disproportionately impacted by pollution and unhealthy air quality – sustainability must be central to any new development.
 Buildings are the source of over two thirds of all carbon emissions in the New York City, consuming 95% of electricity and using 80% of water.
 To help curb that impact, the One45 proposal includes a high-performance and energy efficient building systems.